langmead-lab/monorail-external/README.md

 ### Download from SRA/dbGaP/GDC Details

-The following links are prodivded to detail the download operation from various repos including protected data (e.g. dbGaP and GDC).

-Monorail already performs the SRA, and if properly setup, the dbGaP downloads as part of it's built-in downloader module.

-Specific help in downloading from SRA can be found [here](https://github.com/langmead-lab/monorail-external/blob/master/sra/README.md)

-Additional details for dbGaP are [here](https://github.com/langmead-lab/monorail-external/blob/master/dbgap/README.md)
+Monorail already downloads from SRA automatically if given an SRA accession, however for dbGaP protected downloads:

+* Need to have the study-specific dbGaP key file (`prj_<study_id>.ngc`)
+* Have the key file in a container accessible path (e.g. `/path/to/monorail/refs/.ncbi/`)
+* Specify this as an environmental variable before running `run_recount_pump.sh`: `export NGC=/container-mounts/recount/ref/.ncbi/prj_<study_id>.ngc`

 Direct GDC downloads are not currently supported by Monorail-external.
 However, following the instructions below you can download the data to a local filesystem separately and then run Monorail-external on the files locally:

 Details for downloading from the GDC (TCGA/TARGET) are [here](https://github.com/langmead-lab/monorail-external/blob/master/gdc/README.md)

+Pre-SRAToolKit 3.0.0 info for SRA and dbGaP downloads:

+Specific help in downloading from SRA can be found [here](https://github.com/langmead-lab/monorail-external/blob/master/sra/README.md)

+Additional details for dbGaP are [here](https://github.com/langmead-lab/monorail-external/blob/master/dbgap/README.md)

 ### [Historical background] Layout of links to recount-pump output for recount-unifier